pinkfloppydisk/edvinas-dev/content/posts/neanderthal-tools/index.md

 TODO: Show performance graphs here

-After playing around with camera settings and looking into the Frame Debugger, we found that creating a new renderer asset which targets only the UI layer and nothing else solves the issue.
-This renderer is also setup to be used only by the UI camera.
+After playing around with camera settings and looking into the Frame Debugger, we found that creating a new Renderer asset which targets only the UI layer and nothing else solves the issue.
+We also made sure that this Renderer is used only by the UI camera.

 TODO: Show screenshots of the RP asset and camera settings